AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/effects/shape-generator.md

 in which you selected the fixtures when you created the shape.
 You can edit the order by selecting <Keys.SoftKey>Fixture Order</Keys.SoftKey> in the Shape Edit menu.

-1. If the right hand wheel isn't showing Spread, press \[Adjust Speed, Size and Spread\]
+1. If the right hand wheel isn't showing Spread, press <Keys.SoftKey>Adjust Speed, Size and Spread</Keys.SoftKey>

 2. Control the **Spread** of the shape using the right hand wheel, or to set in terms of Phase, press <Keys.SoftKey>Adjust Spread, Phase and Offset</Keys.SoftKey> and